This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

 - You will lie flat on your back or on your side.
-The way you are placed on the operating table will depend on which incision your caregiver uses.
+The way you are placed on the operating table will depend on which incision your healthcare provider uses.
 One of the following incisions will normally be used for your surgery:

 - Anterolateral incision: Your incision will start at your sternum (breastbone) and go across to your side, just under your armpit.